|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 As they started their dive bombing runs, A6M2 Zeros from the Tainan Kōkūtai escorting the convoy intercepted the formation.
 The A-24s dive-bombed in two waves.
 The first wave: A-24 41-15797 (shot down), A-24 piloted by Hill (heavily damaged and force landed at Fall River) and A-24 piloted by Raymond Wilkins (the only aircraft to return to 7-Mile).
 The second wave of four aircraft: A-24 41-15819, A-24 41-15766, A-24 piloted by Cassels and A-24 piloted by Parker were all shot down.

-damaged and both crew members bailed out and landed safely.
+This aircraft was damaged and both crew members bailed out and landed safely.

 Fates of the Crew